celo-org/docs/docs/community/running-oracles.md

 :::

-The oracle is configured by passing individual enviroment variables or a en env file when starting th edocker container.
+The oracle is configured by passing individual enviroment variables or a en env file when starting the Docker container.
 You'll need to create a env file named `.env.prod` in your oracle vm.
-A template env file in a format accepted by docker can be found in the [Github repository](TODO).
-A list of all the available as well as required variables can be found [here](https://github.com/celo-org/celo-oracle/blob/main/README-config.md).
+A template env file in a format accepted by docker can be found in the [Github repository](https://github.com/celo-org/celo-oracle/blob/main/.env.prod).
+A list of all the available, as well as required variables, can be found [here](https://github.com/celo-org/celo-oracle/blob/main/README-config.md).

 ### Running with HSM